Emergency planning for people with disabilities and special needs

 Personalize your emergency plan and emergency kit to meet your own needs.

-To determine the type of help you will need in an emergency, do a self-assessment:
+To determine the type of help you will need in an emergency, review the planning considerations based on functional needs:

 Create an emergency support network

 Don't go through an emergency alone.
 If you might need help during a disaster, ask your family, friends, and neighbours to join your emergency support network.

 The relationship can be mutual – learn about each other’s needs and be prepared to help in an emergency.

 Plan ahead with your emergency support network to:

 - Stay in contact with you during an emergency